📌 An opinionated recap of the most interesting news in crypto

 Casper and sharding are now combined.

+One notable update is that now to become a validator you just need to deposit 32 ETH on the PoW chain (unlike a previous requirement to stake 1500ETH).
 This would also mean that this update would be a separate chain, fully PoS based, with RANDAO beacon, attestations and the Casper FFG mechanism, all tied back to the main PoW chain with block referencing and one-way deposits.

 We personally know some early Tezos backers, and man are they pissed!